JB1071017/bloodbank/README.md

 # Bloodbank
-A smart blood bank app that connects donors and recipients instantly, tracks availability by blood type, sends alerts for urgent needs, and ensures safe, fast, and reliable blood donations.
+A smart blood bank mobile app that connects donors and recipients instantly, tracks availability by blood type, sends alerts for urgent needs, and ensures safe, fast, and reliable blood donations.